allebb/hooker/README.md

 Getting your sites and web applications to deploy using GitHub web hooks is super easy - You can very easily (and quickly) have your code automatically deployed to your server (or group of servers) by simply adding a GitHub web hook.

-When I've needed to do quick and simple automated deployments, I'll create a separate Git branch called "deploy-prod" ( or "deploy-test") and then set up a GitHub webhook.
+When I've needed setup quick and simple automated deployments, I'll create a separate Git branch called "deploy-prod" ( or "deploy-test") and then set up a GitHub webhook to trigger these deployments using Hooker.

-If you wish to use this simple method for having your sites or applications automatically deploy ensure that you setup the GitHub webhook as follows:
+If you wish to use this simple method for having your sites or applications automatically deploy ensure that you set up the GitHub webhook as follows:

 In your ``hooker.conf.php`` file make sure that you have these (``is_github`` and ``branch``) settings: